 February 21, 2019

-What better way to begin your weekend than with a cheesy pizza pie shared with friends and family in historic Gettysburg, Pennsylvania?
+What better way to spend the day than with a cheesy pizza pie shared with friends and family in historic Gettysburg, Pennsylvania?
 Gettysburg is quickly becoming known as a culinary destination – and whether you like a fancier pie, or something more traditional, we have you covered!
-Here are our recommendations for the best places for Friday night pizza!Tommy’s Pizza
+Here are our recommendations for the best places for pizza night!Tommy’s Pizza

 December 20, 2018

 Sometimes in life, you want fresh and healthy food, and sometimes you want straight up comfort.
 This list is for the latter, for when you are looking for an indulgent, warming and comforting bite to eat.
 From soups to sandwiches, from shareable appetizers to classic comfort dishes, check out the list below for some of the most delicious comfort foods in Gettysburg.Baked King’s Onion Soup at the Dobbin House Tavern

 There’s nothing more comforting than a piping hot cup of soup.
 The Dobbin House Tavern’s baked king’s onion soup is a customer favorite, rightfully so.
 It’s made from scratch, with beef ...
 Read This Story

 If Adams County had a signature dessert, it would be pie.
 If you want to eat like a local, make your way through this pie trail on your next trip to the area.

 Whether you’re craving sweet or savory, don’t worry – this trail includes both.
 While there really are endless pies to try in Adams County, here are seven places to get you started!Dunlap’s

 Enjoy casual family dining at Dunlap’s and take this tip from us: don’t pass on dessert.
 Dunlap’s offers a variety of homemade seasonal desserts, including rotating mile-high meringue pies.
 You may see chocolate meringue, coconut meringue or lemon ...
 Read This Story